replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.23, 1.24, 1.25, and 1.26

 ### New Features {#new-features-1-96-0}
 * Adds the deployable, rendered application manifests to the version archive.
-This increases the transparency of what KOTS deploys by showing on the **View Files** page the exact manifests that are deployed as part of this version.
+This increases the transparency of what KOTS deploys by showing the exact manifests that are deployed as part of this version on the **View Files** page.
 For more information, see [Rendered](/enterprise/updating-patching-with-kustomize#rendered).

 ### Improvements {#improvements-1-96-0}
 * Updates the replicated/local-volume-provider image to v0.5.1 to resolve CVE-2023-0361, CVE-2022-4450, CVE-2023-0215, and CVE-2023-0286 with high severity, and CVE-2022-2097 and CVE-2022-4304 with medium severity.